 After the groups had all presented their solutions, the students shared their experiences and learnings.
 There were no winners; the aim of the workshop was to engage with legal technology and build something with it.
 That said, there was one solution that stood out and deserves a special mention; while most groups presented solutions based on yes/no answers, there was one team which used text entries, calculations, and features that were not explained to them, which turned out to be a great success.

 Students left the workshop with a clearer idea of how tech can work with law and not against it.
 They got an idea of what is possible with code, without needing to know how to code themselves.
 The logical task of building decision trees was a big learning.

 After these workshops, students are prepared to face the challenges of legal hackathons, which are taking place all around the world.Henrik Volkmann

 “Innovation” is a central element of Baker McKenzie’s strategy.
 Legal solutions demand a deeper understanding of clients, their business models and legal advice requirements.
 By using Legal Tech solutions, the law firm is addressing clients’ demand for enhanced value and efficient legal advice services.

 The firm is committed to creating spaces for innovation for the lawyers of the future.
 For example, Baker McKenzie is one of the founding sponsors of “ReInvent Law“, the first Legal Innovation Hub in Continental Europe.
 ReInvent Law gives legal professionals the opportunity to develop technologically-driven and innovative legal solutions in a hands-on, collaborative atmosphere.
-When collaborating with BRYTER, Baker McKenzie develops new applications and optimized work processes (read more about how Baker McKenzie benefits from Legal Technologies here).
+When collaborating with BRYTER, Baker McKenzie develops new applications and optimized work processes.

 At Baker McKenzie, we combine legal expertise with innovation and Legal Tech know-howBjörn Simon, partner at Baker McKenzie